top of page

 • Higher-ranking dogs access more resources than lower-ranking ones.

 Hierarchy is flexible and changes with age, health, or pack composition.
+This adaptability is crucial for maintaining harmony within the group.

 How Dogs Establish Social Rank